dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 ```

-The obfuscated script is a normal Python script, It looks like this
+The obfuscated script is a normal Python script, it looks like this

 ```
     __pyarmor__(__name__, __file__, b'\x01\x0a...')